I did MDMA therapy. It was a deeply profound and life-changing experience.

 So I reached out to my network for help.

-I talked to these friends, and for me, MDMA seemed like the treatment that would work best.
+I talked to these friends for a long time, and a clear consensus emerged: MDMA seemed like the best treatment for me, at that stage.

 Why MDMA, as opposed to the others?